Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 "That’s my take, Mister President," Morgan agreed.

 "That’s going to be expensive.
-The whole point of the Coltainers was that they were meant to be cheap…" Sartori pulled a face at his own words. "...Which means we got what we paid for.
+The whole point of the Coltainers was that they were meant to be cheap..."
+Sartori pulled a face at his own words. "...Which means we got what we paid for.
 Can we even *afford* more colonies?"

 "A colony is an investment, sir," Morgan said.
 "We pay a lot up front, and get a lot *more* several years down the line."

 Sartori nodded and looked out the window.
-"Well, you know what they say about old men and date trees…"
+"Well, you know what they say about old men and date trees..."

 "...Not sure I do actually," Morgan replied.